 WHAT YOU NEED TO KNOW:

-Acoustic neuroma microsurgery is surgery to remove an acoustic neuroma (AN).
-AN is a slow growing tumor that forms on the nerves of your ear.
+Acoustic neuroma microsurgery is used to remove a tumor from nerves in your ear.
 The nerves help control your balance and hearing.

 WHILE YOU ARE HERE: